Buena Park City Council voted at the April 9, 2019 Special Town Hall Meeting to:

 Mercy House and Illumination Foundation operate most of the shelters in the County and they would both be strongly considered for the proposed shelter.

-According to Google Maps, Centralia Elementary is 0.4 miles, Danbrook Elementary is 0.6 miles, Western High School is 0.7 miles, and Orangeview Junior High School is 0.9 miles.
+According to Google Maps, Gilbert Elementary is 1.1 miles, and Buena Park Junior High School is 0.9 miles.

 According to Anaheim PD, there has not been an increase in crime or calls for service in the surrounding area.